-I took a different kind of lunch hour today.
+I had taken a different kind of lunch hour that day.

-These past months, my lunch hours have been filled with visits in the hospital with my dad along with commitments with my book and that all entails.
+These past months, my lunch hours had been filled with visits in the hospital with my dad along with my commitments with my ever growing family.
 The hour seemed never enough.
-But today I took the time to make it different.
+But that day, I took the time to make it different.

-I pointed my car towards the newly-renovated Tim’s, ( love seeing new renos) just me, myself, and I. Or so I thought.
-But this hour became a powerful reminder of the ” in the moments” I write about.
+I pointed my car towards the newly-renovated Tim Horton’s (new Reno’s were always a weakness of mine)… just me, myself, and I. Or so I thought.
+This hour became a most powerful reminder of “living in the moment.”

 The hour filled quickly with bits and pieces of our lives in the name of getting acquainted.
-And then I came to realize with a little more of her sharing, how incredible this meeting of a stranger was for me.
+Then I came to realize with a little more of her sharing, how incredible this meeting with this stranger was for me.

 As we said our goodbyes, my timer on my phone said it was time.
-We hugged as if we’d known each other a hundred years or more.
-It was a meeting she looked for daily as she dressed to go out for lunch in between her visits to her husband….
-Not living the dream of retirement with her.
+We hugged as if we had known each other a hundred years or more.
+It was a meeting she looked for daily as she dressed to go out for lunch in between her visits to her husband…. not living the dream of retirement with her.

-She graciously said I had blessed her, but I shook my head, eyes brimming as I knew she had been my blessing of the day.
+She graciously said I had blessed her, but I shook my head, eyes brimming with glistening tears as I knew beyond a shadow of a doubt… she had been my blessing that day.

-Our paths may never cross again, but the meeting will linger with me for a long time as I cherish meeting her in in the moment, and find a different kind of Hope in her story ♥️
+Our paths may never cross again, but this unplanned meeting will linger with me for a long time as I cherish meeting her in in the moment…